Cat Doesn’t Trust Me After Vet Visit: Is This Normal?

 Putting a familiar piece of your cat’s bedding in the base of the carrier will help to relax them, because it smells of home.
 You can spray their bedding with a synthetic pheromone spray (Feliway) 30 minutes before you put them in the carrier.
 These pheromones will help relax your cat and make them feel more secure in the carrier.
 Place your cat gently in the cat carrier and avoid any frantic movements or excessive force when doing this.

-2. Travelling In The Car With Your Cat
+2. Travelling in the Car With Your Cat

 Place the cat carrier in the footwell of your car or on the seat secured with a seatbelt.
 This will help prevent excessive movement of the carrier during the car trip.